Clex1o1/alexander/content/about.md

 # A quick summary about me.

-Maybe you already read: my name is Alexander and I'm a passionate fullstack developer from Germany.
+Maybe you already read: my name is Alexander and I'm a passionate fullstack engineer from Germany.

 My focus constantly shifts depending on the demands of the team or project, or the trends I am currently pursuing.
 My strength lies